shabaj-ahmed/SAR_for_habit_formation/README.md

 # Robot Hardware that will be used

-The robot I am controlling is the Picoh robot, and I am using a Raspberry with a touchscreen LCD attached.
-This controller is for a socially assistive robot, and it does not have locomotion or the ability to interact with physical objects in the environment.
-The robot can only express emotion and talk.
+I am currently operating a Picoh robot using a Raspberry Pi with an attached touchscreen LCD.
+This controller is designed for a socially assistive robot, which means that it is not equipped with any physical movement abilities or the ability to interact with the environment.
+The robot's functions are limited to expressing emotions and conversing with individuals.
+The following components are used in the setup:

-- Picoh
+- Picoh,
-- Raspberry Pi
+- Raspberry Pi 5,
-- Micro SD card
+- Micro SD card,
-- Raspberry pi camera
+- Raspberry Pi camera 3,
-- Microphone
+- USB microphone,
-- 7-inch touch screen display
+- 7-inch touchscreen display,
-- Speaker
+- USB speaker,
-- Two 5V power supplies
+- two 5V power supplies,
-- WiFi module
+- Mobile WiFi module,
-- Switch
+- Mechanical switch.

 # Sensor input that will be used